What is a Power of Attorney?

 Yes.
 You can cancel your POA at any time, so long as you have not lost mental capacity.

 How much does it cost?

 For a POA with financial and welfare powers it is £300 for a single person or £450 for a couple.
 Our fees are subject to VAT.
 Registering the POA with the OPG will cost £75 per person.

 We have the experience and expertise you need to ensure your Power of Attorney follows your wishes to the letter.
 Once you give us your instructions, we provide you with samples of how your Power of Attorney will look.
-As soon as you’re happy with the wording, we can arrange for signing/certifying at one of our offices in Aberdeen, Edinburgh, Galashiels, Glasgow or Peebles.
+As soon as you’re happy with the wording, we can arrange for signing/certifying at one of our offices in Edinburgh, Dundee, Galashiels, Glasgow or Peebles.
 We’ll also take care of registration for you.